↑

 This post contains affiliate links.
 See our Disclosure Statement for more information.

 Overnight oats are a great breakfast option for when you simply don’t have a lot of time.
-Mornings are so crazy now-a-days and far too many of us are skipping breakfast for no other reason other than we are simply too rushed.
+Mornings are so crazy now-a-days and far too many of us are skipping breakfast for no reason other than we are simply too rushed.
 You can make a serving or two of overnight oats at night, and have a delicious breakfast ready for you in the morning.
 These oats are so versatile and can even be taken on-the-go!

 This recipe uses unsweetened vanilla almond milk to add a hint of vanilla in each bite, however, you can use any milk that you prefer.
 I also add a touch of cinnamon for some warm spiciness, flax seeds, and maple syrup (or agave).
 You can easily adjust all of the flavors to your own personal preferences.